AleksaMCode/WiFi-password-stealer/README.md

 <p align="justify">After adding SMTP password, receiver and send email you need to copy the payload.dd to a RPi Pico.</a>

-> **Note**: <p align="justify">You can also use some other email provider SMTP, but you should be mindful of SMTP server and port number you will write in the payload.</p>
+> **Note**: <p align="justify">You can also use some an SMTP from another email provider, but you should be mindful of SMTP server and port number you will write in the payload.</p>

 ## Setup
 <p align="justify">After creating pico-ducky, you only need to copy the modified payload (adjusted for your SMTP information) to the RPi Pico.</p>